Evolution of the overall doctest coverage of Sage

 For the first time, you may need to add the series file as well:

-hg add series
+cd SAGE_HOME/devel/sage-slabbe/.hg/patches hg add series hg commit hg push

 Last thing, notice that the sage-combinat script can be used to install your branch on any Sage installation with the following one liner: